lv042/Weather-Wizard/docs/research.md

 Monitoring and Logging:
 For monitoring the most popular frameworks are Prometheus and Grafana.
 Both are open-source and free to use.
 You can deploy them in a docker container and connect them to your application.
-After setting them up you can see the performance of your application in real-time.
-You can also set up alerts, so you get notified if something goes wrong. https://prometheus.io/docs/introduction/overview/ https://grafana.com/docs/
+After setting them up you can see the performance of your application in real-time like here: https://prometheus.io/docs/introduction/overview/ https://grafana.com/docs/

-An example of a dashboard that you can create with Grafana:
 ![grafana](images/graf.jpg)
 https://grafana.com/

+You can also set up alerts, so you get notified if something goes wrong.

 For logging, a logging framework doesnt have to be used for a small scale project like Weather Wizard.
 The standard library of Golang already provides a good logging framework. https://betterstack.com/community/guides/logging/logging-framework/